jadebono/DLT5141/html/html_exercises.md

 ## `Question 9 - Create and link your javascript file`

 Create your javascript file in your root folder and link it in the head element just above the title element.
+For now keep the javascript file empty.

 Hints: